 Over the past few years, and through all the controversial killings at the hands of law enforcement, one thing keeps rolling through my head: Why do cops in the U.S., all too often, first draw their deadliest tool when confronting or trying to apprehend a suspect?
 A baton, a taser with a range of 20ft, a stun gun, chemical spray (pepper spray or mace) with a range of 25ft, and what seems like a five pound MAG light that could easily put the KO on whatever criminal or suspect, are all meant to work well, and do.

-Don’t get me wrong: I agree that a gun, at times, can be the right tool for the job (with innocent lives at stake, etc.).
-But cops today have a full belt of tools and weapons.
-Most of those tools and weapons mean a non-lethal use of force when apprehending a human being.
+Don’t get me wrong: I agree that a gun, at times, can be the right (necessary) tool for the job (with innocent lives at stake, etc. sometimes action is the only way to save lives).
+But cops today have a full belt of tools and weapons, and most of those tools and weapons mean a non-lethal use of force when apprehending a human being.
 There is one tool which can kill, point blank, and it seems to always be the star of the show.

 “Shoot first, ask questions later.”